Premier Date: January 18, 2004

 The pressure is not high enough and the hole is too small.
 Explosive decompression only occurred when a hole the size of a window was made with explosives.
 Even then, the rush of air could not suck Buster completely out of the hole.
 Lastly, there are proven instances of explosive decompression where the plane was still able to maintain control and land.

 (This myth was revisited in episode 38 and it was re-busted.)

-*Though both Adam and Jamie admitted that the myth was plausible from their tests, they had to call it busted due to a lack of conclusive evidence, and the fact that they didn’t have a "plausible" verdict during the first season.
+* Both Adam and Jamie admitted that the myth was plausible from their tests, but they had to call it busted due to a lack of conclusive evidence and because they weren’t yet using the “plausible” verdict during the first seasons.

 The rear axle was able to be pulled loose, but only after several bolts securing it were removed.
 Additionally the axle was caught along the underside of the police car and could not clear the trunk.
 Adam and Jamie theorized that, in the movie, a ramp was used to give the car and axle enough of a boost to wrench the axle completely free.

 (This myth is based on a scene in American Graffiti.)